usbarmory/tamago/board/firecracker/microvm/README.md

 Build tags
 ==========

-The following build tags allow application to override the package own definition for the `runtime/goos` overlay:
+The following build tags allow applications to override the package own definition for the `runtime/goos` overlay:

 * `linkramsize`: exclude `ramSize` from `mem.go`